pingcap/tidb-dev-guide/src/contribute-to-tidb/contribute-code.md

 ## Looking for what to contribute

 If you have a good idea for the contribution, you can proceed to the code contribution process.
 If you are looking for what you could contribute, you can browse open [GitHub issues](https://github.com/pingcap/tidb/issues) of TiDB, which are not assigned, and then follow the code contribution process.
-If you are very new to the TiDB project and want to learn about it and its contribution process, you can check the [starter issues](https://github.com/pingcap/tidb/issues?q=is%3Aopen+is%3Aissue+label%3Agood-first-issue), which are annotated with a good-first-issue label.
+If you are very new to the TiDB project and want to learn about it and its contribution process, you can check the [starter issues](https://github.com/pingcap/tidb/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22), which are annotated with a "good first issue" label.

 ## Code Contribution Process